rutvym/SQL_PROJECT_DATA_JOB_ANALYSIS/README.md

 ### Insights

-From the analysis,several general insights emerged:
+From the analysis, several general insights emerged:

 1. **Top-Paying Data Analyst Jobs:** The highest-paying jobs for data analysts that allow remote work offer a wide range of salaries, the highest at $650,000.